backupbrew/switchbrew/Process Manager services.md

 the supplied title-id.

 If ((\*(u8\*) (info\_output+2)) & 3) is == 1, it goes through the
 process list and errors if any has bit 0x40 set.
-Thus only one process can have bit 0x40 set at a time.
+Thus you can only run one application at a time.

 Resource limits for the process is selected by ApplicationType which is ((\*(u8\*) (info\_output+2)) & 3) being 0, 1, or 2.
 Value 3 is not used.